mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 1. Everyone always prefers a free room to a non-free room.
 2. No matter what the division of prices, at least one room will be acceptable to every roommate.
-(For example, it's never the case that all of the rooms will be out of a specific roommate's budget.)
+(It's never the case that all of the rooms will be out of a specific roommate's budget.)

 Given these two assumptions, here's how we can find a fair division of prices:

 1. Draw a triangle.
 Each corner of the triangle represents a pricing scheme where one of the rooms is the full $1,600, and the other two rooms are free.

 2. Subdivide the triangle into a mesh of points.
-The finer the mesh, the more granular pricing options you'll have.
 Each point in the mesh corresponds to a division of the $1,600 rent for the three rooms.
 Prices are based on how close the point is to the corners.
 For instance, a mesh point in the middle of the triangle corresponds to each room having the same price.

 3. Assign each point in the mesh to a roommate.
 How you assign the points doesn't matter, but you want to be sure that for every small triangle formed